nodesocket/quote-stream/README.md

 **Apple Inc. (AAPL)**
 ### <http://xhv51cz0.nodesocket.com/quote-stream/AAPL/>

 Simply replace **AAPL** in the above URL with a **valid ticker symbol**.
-Currently, it only supports passing a single ticker symbol.
+Currently, Quote Stream only supports passing a single ticker symbol.
 Stock quotes are pulled from <http://finance.google.com> and are real-time.

 ## Additional Details